dkmccandless/cassino/README.md

 * With an 8 and a 10 on the table, a player with a 2 and a 10 in hand plays the 2 onto the 8 and then adds the 10 on top to "build 10s".
 * With an ace, a 2, and a 5 on the table, a player with a 4 and a 6 in hand plays the 4 onto the 2 and then combines the ace and 5 on top to "build 6s".

-A player may only create or modify a build if they hold a card in their hand that can capture it.
+A player may only create or modify a build if they hold a card in their hand of the value required to capture it.
 Either player may capture any build, but a build is said to be *controlled* by the player who last modified it.
-A player who controls a build on the table may not trail.
+A player who controls a build may not trail, and may not play in such a way that they are left without a card of equal value in hand.
+Therefore, a build must be captured in the same round in which it is created.

 ### Scoring